Vance Miller: Biography

 In November 1995, he was sentenced to 18 months imprisonment on counts of kidnapping and affray, following an incident in which he was ruled to have kidnapped two people he caught breaking into his mother's home and detained them against their will.
 In February 1999, he was detained over an altercation over a minor pollution complaint near his Birtle Mill, Bury business premises.
 In related incidents, his company was fined £28,500 for health and safety breaches and he was convicted for damaging the car of a journalist.

 In 2006 Miller's home in Ramsbottom was attacked twice by arsonists.

 In July 2007, the magazine Real Business printed an article and interview with Vance Miller written by Charles Orton-Jones, covering his business history and current activities in some depth.
-Orton-Jones describes his business achievements as staggering and states his attention detail is inconsistent with his reputation as a shyster.
+Orton-Jones describes his business achievements as staggering and states his attention to detail is inconsistent with his reputation as a shyster.